huylinh620/frontend-boilerplate/README.md

 In this proejct, Gulp is configured to run the following functions:

-* Compile the SCSS files to CSS
+* Compile the PostCSS files to CSS
 * Autoprefix and minify the CSS file
 * Concatenate the JS files
 * Uglify the JS files